apivis/node-red-express-totp/README.md

 - **Embedding Node-RED in an Express.js application:** This allows for a custom authentication layer in front of the Node-RED editor.
 - **Password and TOTP Authentication:** The login process requires both a password and a Time-based One-Time Password (TOTP) from an authenticator app.
 - **Secure Session Management:** Express-session is used to manage user login sessions.
-- **First-Time QR Code Setup:** On the first login, a QR code is displayed for easy setup of the TOTP in an authenticator app like Google Authenticator or Authy.
+- **2FA Setup:** You can set up or re-sync your authenticator app at any time by visiting the `/setup-2fa` page.

 ## How to Run Locally